 Tim Stanley was the Deputy Project Manager on behalf of the Board of Exhibition Place and was responsible for the management of the development of procurement documents, indicative design and evaluation of proposals submitted.
 Key attributes to the selection of the successful team included Schedule, Price and Urban Design.
 Urban design was key due to the signature location of the facility.

-Tim Stanley currently serves as Chair of the Board of Columbia Power Corporation (a BC Crown Corporation) and chairs the Major Capital Projects MCP Committee.
-Under the oversight of the (MCP) Committee of the Board, Columbia Power completed the $900 million Waneta Expansion in Trail, BC.
+Tim Stanley is the Past Chair of the Board of Columbia Power Corporation (a BC Crown Corporation).
+During his tenure at Columbia Power he was Chair of the Major Capital Projects (MCP) Committee.
+Under the oversight of the MCP Committee of the Board, Columbia Power completed the $900 million Waneta Expansion in Trail, BC.
 This 335 MW power plant was completed on budget and 6 weeks ahead of schedule.

 Lester B Pearson International Airport Redevelopment

 This $100 million project involved the development of Radioactive WasteMaterial Processing Facility, Modification of the In-Station Used Fuel Bay, Procurement of a specialized vehicle to transport Used Fuel Containers and a Radioactive Waste Incinerator.

 Tim Stanley led a team of professionals to develop the procurement model, procurement documents and evaluation of proposals including the selection of the successful development team.
 The team also administrated the contract through to completion.
 Handling radioactive

 materials required specialized resources and processes within the Design Build contract.

 Pitt River Bridge and Mary Hill Bypass Project

 This $180 million project involved the design and construction of a new cable stayed long